romana1234/ada-template-website/website.md

 The difference between the highest and lowest female share is greater than for the countries, as genres are more specific.
 For example, it seems normal that there is a high female share in "Women in prison films".
 The genres with the highest female share show that women are still hyper-sexualized ("Hardcore pornography", which are movies mainly done for men) or associated with the stereotype of women having to be healthy, beautiful and fit ("Health & Fitness").

-### What has been the evolution of the female share ?
+### What has been the evolution of the female share?
 As seen in the female share averages of the most movie producing-countries and famous genres, the scene is clearly dominated by men.
 However, the previous analyses give no information about the evolution of the female share.
 A country, being aware of the inequalities in the movie industry, may have actively tried to reduce those inequalities in the past decade.
-If their film history has a very low female share, those efforts may not be perceptible in the previous analysis.
+If their movie history has a very low female share, those efforts may not be perceptible in the previous analysis.

-In order to identify increasing or decreasing (or neither) trends of the female share, for each country, a linear regression was performed on the time series to obtain the following relation:
+To identify increasing or decreasing (or neither) trends of the female share, for each country, a linear regression was performed on the time series to obtain the following relation:

 <div style="display: flex; justify-content: center;">
   <img src="https://user-images.githubusercontent.com/93708105/209166954-6fa1d249-5c0a-4ef5-92c9-2f99cdd23fda.png" width="380" />
 </div>

 Analysing the slope of that linear relationship allows us to identify general trends.
-In order for the analysis to be relevant, only the years with at least 4 movies produced were kept.
+For the analysis to be relevant, only the years with at least 4 movies produced were kept.
 The countries with slopes having p-values greater than the usual threshold of 0.05 were also discarded.
 These linear regressions yield the following:

 <!--
 |           Country          |  Slope  |